eTextile/Lulu/Hardware/README.md

                             | |

 ### Lulu Powering
-The Lulu board must be powered with a voltage betwin 3.7V to 5V.
+The Lulu board must be powered with a voltage betwin 3.3V to 5V.
 DO NOT USE 3V single coin battery - voltage is too low and it will not work for long.
-Prefer the use of rechargeable Lipo battery with small Lipo harger.
+Prefer the use of rechargeable Lipo battery with small Lipo charger.

 ### Lulu Arduino programming
 Easy to programmed, Lulu-star is using the Arduino IDE standard functions - no library required.